basil-ladder/basil/rules.md

 * All games are 1v1.
 * Starcraft Brood War version 1.16.1 is used.
 * *No in-game time limit* is used due to technical limitations.
-* *Realtime limit* is 20 minutes - after that a game will be killed and won't count.
+* *Realtime limit* is 30 minutes - after that a game will be killed and the bot with lower time spend per frame (all frames > 0) will be assigned winner.
-* *Draws* are not possible.
+* *Gametime limit* is 60 minutes - after which the player with the highest ingame kills+razings score will be assigned winner.
+If the score is identical, the *Realtime limit* rule applies.
+* *Draws* are only possible if bots have the same score and the same time spent per frame (almost impossible) - and are not counted as win/loss.
 * *Speed* setting is LF3 (Normal).
 * *Map pool* being used is that of [SSCAIT](https://sscaitournament.com/index.php?action=maps).
 * A *crash* counts as a loss, unless both bots crash.